nextcloud/appstore/docs/restapi.rst

 translations
     Translated fields are stored inside a translations object.
 They can have any size, depending on if there is a translation.
 If a required language is not found, you should fall back to English.

-nightly
+isNightly
     True if the release is a nightly version.
 New nightly releases are not required to have a higher version than the previous one to be considered greater.
-Instead look at the **lastModified** attribute to detect updates if both versions are equal.
-Example: 1.0.0 is equal to than 1.0.0, however if the second one has a nightly flag, then the second one is greater.
+Instead look at the **lastModified** attribute to detect updates if both nightly versions are equal.
+Example: 1.0.0 is equal to 1.0.0, however if the second one has a nightly flag, then the second one is greater.
 If both versions have nightly flags and are equal, the **lastModified** is used to determine the precedence.

 screenshots
     Guaranteed to be HTTPS